Tenkaihō Takayuki: Career

 Minami started his professional career with a consistent string of successes, only losing a few bouts in his first several tournaments and winning the sandanme division championship from the low rank of sandanme 92 with a 7–0 record and a playoff win over veteran Kihonoumi.
 He rose slowly but consistently through the ranks, recording mostly winning records over the next three years.
 In the November 2010 tournament he had a breakout performance, losing only to future maegashira Yoshiazuma.
 In a playoff for the makushita division championship, he lost to future sekiwake Myōgiryū.
 He again continued to rise slowly but consistently through the ranks, achieving second division jūryō promotion for the July 2011 tournament.
 He was helped by there being a large number of retirements due to a match-fixing scandal.
 Upon promotion to the second division he took the ring name of Tenkaihō.
 It took him only three winning tournaments in the remainder of 2011 to gain promotion to the top division.
 After battling for three tournaments in the top tier makuuchi he was relegated back to the second division.
 He managed to be re-promoted three times after that, but was soon demoted again, and became more of a jūryō regular than a makuuchi performer.
 He was demoted to the makushita division after the May 2016 tournament, scoring only 4–11 at Jūryō 14.
 He competed in the upper makushita ranks until 2019 but was never able to secure another promotion.

 Retirement from sumo

 Tenkaihō announced his retirement after the March 2019 tournament.
 He stayed in sumo as an elder of the Japan Sumo Association with the elder name Hidenoyama (borrowed from the active wrestler Kotoshogiku), and coaches at Onoe stable.
 In February 2020 he switched to the Otowayama elder name, and in January 2023 he changed to Sanoyama.
+Following the retirement of former maegashira Chiyonokuni, Tenkaihō changed his elder name from Sanoyama (inherited by Chiyonokuni) to Kitaijin, previously held by former sekiwake Kotoyūki.

+In late October 2025, it was announced that Tenkaihō had retired as a coach and departed from the Japan Sumo Association.
+Soon after his departure, it was reported that he would be joining Abema's Grand Sumo Tournament coverage as a commentator.